OpenAddOnManager/OpenAddOnManager/README.md

         // if not present, OAM uses the remote's base branch "sourceBranch": "master",

-        // whether or not this entry is for pre-release version of the add-on
+        // whether or not this entry is for a pre-release version of the add-on
         // let adventurous fans get more frequent updates from your test branch!
         // if not present, OAM assumes false "isPrereleaseVersion": false,